-Holiday Schedule and In-service Days
+Holiday Schedule and In-service Days (Subject to change)

-Angeles Institute may schedule three in-service days for its faculty and staff.
+Angeles Institute may schedule up to three in-service days for its faculty & staff.

 Holidays, Winter Break and in-service days are posted for the student.
 Angeles Institute observes the following holidays: